osmdroid/osmdroid/README.md

 ```

 Then in your APK or AAR project that needs osmdroid.
-Future readers: you may have to update the version numbers to match the source.
-Hint: the version number is defined in osmdroid gradle.properties file, key = pom.version.

 ```
-    compile 'org.osmdroid:osmdroid-android:5.5-SNAPSHOT:debug@aar'
+    compile 'org.osmdroid:osmdroid-android:VERSION-SNAPSHOT:debug@aar'
 ```
+Where VERSION is the version listed as the value for `pom.version` in `gradle.properties`.
+Note that when using the release versions from Maven Central, drop the `:debug@aar` part.
+When using a "release" version that you build locally with gradle, you'll need `:release@aar` instead.